KyleNBurke/KyleNBurke.github.io/internal_collisions/README.md

 ## The Problem

 Let's take a look at what is causing these undesired internal collisions.
-We'll examine and solve the problem in two deminsions, then extrapolate to three deminsions.
+We'll examine and solve the problem in two dimensions, then extrapolate to three dimensions.

 Let's say the box slides across the surface to the right such that it's colliding with line segments B and C.

 ![](images/pic_2.png)

 A naive way to handle these collisions is to resolve the collision between the box and the two line segments separately.
-Here's is the direction of the minimum resolution vector between the box and ling segment B.
+Here's the direction of the minimum resolution vector between the box and ling segment B.

 ![](images/pic_3.png)